SeisComP/seiscomp/doc/base/installation.rst

   leads to the fact that :program:`scmaster` can not connect to the database after |scname| database initialization.
 Here an example how to enable user/password authentication for local and remote connections.
+  Note: The following configuration changes are intended for a standard installation and may override security concepts.
+For production systems, we recommend coordinating the database configuration with the system administrator.

 .. code-block:: sh